razorche/my-first-repo/README.md

 - Create a new branch for your feature.

 - Submit a Pull Request with your changes.

+## Neki update koji na koji su me primorali haha
+=blablablablabal.test